 I think I could have spent another week in Lebanon and not gotten bored at all.

 For a first acquaintance, 10 days in Lebanon is a good amount of time to get a first taste.
 If you have less time, for example only 1 week in Lebanon, you can leave some of the activities out and still see a good portion of the country.

 I hope I was able to show you how to arrange your own road trip in Lebanon and gave you plenty of practical suggestions on things to see and do.

 Practical tips for your Lebanon Trip planning

 As always, I like to leave you with some practical tips and advice to make planning your own Lebanon itinerary easier.

-- I do recommend to rent a car in Lebanon.
+- I do recommend renting a car in Lebanon.
 Get the best rates and conditions and compare the best car rentals here.

 - Bring US Dollars and pay with them and get the locale Lebanese Pound in return.
 No need to take out money from the ATM or exchange at an exchange office.
 The rate is fair and it is super easy.